fastapi/fastapi/docs/en/docs/tutorial/debugging.md

 * To stop debugging, click (possibly several times) on the Stop button in the same box.
 The development server is stopped.

-Now you know what you need, to debug your application in VS Code! 🚀
+Now you know the basics of debugging your application in VS Code! 🚀

 ## PyCharm